-Going on two-wheeled adventures poses challenges for heavier cyclists.
+Going on steep rides are a challenge for the breaks of heavier cyclists.
 For instance, finding the right bike is crucial for enjoying long rides.
 However, apart from bike frame, wheels, and suspension, there’s one more thing riders should consider: your brakes.

 When we talk about disc brakes vs rim brakes, which one should heavier riders choose?
 This article will discuss these types of brakes, including their definitions and advantages and our recommendation for heavier individuals.